-We will send a letter to the properties next to an application site and the planning officer will also notify any properties they consider to be directly affected by the proposal.
-The notification invites you to view the application and make comments within a specified period of time.
+We'll contact the properties next to an application site and any properties we consider to be directly affected by the proposal.
+The letter invites you to view the application and make comments by a deadline.

-Some applications are advertised by the display of a site notice near the application site and some are also advertised in the local press (the Wallingford Herald, Didcot Herald, Henley Standard or Oxford Times).
+Some applications are advertised by a site notice near the application site and some are also advertised in the local press (the Wallingford Herald, Didcot Herald, Henley Standard or Oxford Times).

 How to comment

-Any letter, site notice or newspaper advertisement will set a deadline date for comments to be received.
-If your comments are received after this deadline you may have missed the opportunity to have your comments taken into consideration.
-Due to the high number of comments on applications we receive, it is not possible to acknowledge or respond to them directly.
+Any letter, site notice or newspaper advertisement will set a deadline date for comments.
+If we received your comments after this date you may have missed the opportunity for us to consider your comments.
+We don't acknowledge or respond to comments directly, due to the high numbers we receive.

 If many people share your view, you may wish to organise a petition.
 A petition should state the names, addresses and the objections/supporting comments of those signing it.
 It is better to have a short petition from residents who will be affected by the application than a long petition signed by people who live far away from the affected area and /or will not be affected by the proposal.

 Please note that comments submitted via ALL of the above methods need to be processed by our registration team.
 Please allow us up to 2 working days to do so.

 When we decide applications we can only take into account material planning considerations.

 - Loss of privacy